Mastercard/Fdx-Mock-Resource-Server/README.md

 3. Once the valid token is updated in the environment variable, you can hit the API endpoints to get the responses.

 ## Instructions for Building a Docker Image
-1. Uncomment the below properties from the [application.properties](https://github.com/Mastercard/Fdx-Mock-Resource-Server/blob/main/src/main/resources/application.properties) so that the resource server can interact with the authorization server running on the docker container.
+1. Uncomment the below properties from the [application.properties](https://github.com/Mastercard/Fdx-Mock-Resource-Server/blob/main/src/main/resources/application.properties) so that the resource server can interact with the [FDX Authorization server](https://github.com/Mastercard/Fdx-Mock-Auth-Server) running on the docker container.
     1. mock.auth.issuer.url=http://localhost:8080
     2. mock.auth.server.url=http://fdx.mock.auth.server:8080
 2. Navigate into the project's root directory which contains the Dockerfile & build the Docker image using the Docker build command.